RubixML/ML/docs/classifiers/naive-bayes.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/NaiveBayes.php">Source</a></span>

 # Naive Bayes
-Probability-based classifier that estimates posterior probabilities of each class using Bayes' Theorem and the conditional probabilities calculated during training.
-The *naive* part relates to the fact that the algorithm assumes that all features are independent (non-correlated), which is not often the case in the real world but works well in practice.
+Probability-based classifier that uses Bayes' Theorem and the strong assumption that all features are independent.
+In practice, the independent assumption tends to work out most of the time despite most features being correlated in the real world.
+This particular implementation is based on a multinomial (categorical) distribution of input features.

+**Note:** Each partial train has the overhead of recomputing the probability mass function for each class and feature.
+As such, it is better to train with fewer but larger training sets.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Online](../online.md), [Probabilistic](../probabilistic.md), [Persistable](../persistable.md)